HotPocketHPE/mhguide/mhguide.md

 Being closer to some monsters is advantageous, while others work better further away.
 Gunners should pay special attention to this: the Critical Distance mechanic ties your damage directly to your distance from the monster!

 > Example: Any Weapon vs. Rathian.
-Being far away from Rathian can be dangerous, as her triple fireball spreads out while flying.
-Staying close to her guards against this, but not too close!
+Being far away from Rathian can be dangerous, as her triple fireball spreads out over distance.
+Staying close to her can avoid this, but not too close!
 If you are right next to her, her legs will trample you as she moves and her horizontal tailspin will be difficult to escape.
 Experiment and find the optimal distance!

 Orientation is the angle you're at relative to the monster, such as in front, to the left/right side, or behind.
 Certain moves are much easier to dodge when standing to the side, while others are more difficult.
-Some are easier to avoid on a particular side

 > Example: Any Weapon vs. Rathian.
 Rathian's charge can be very difficult to avoid when both in front and close to her.
 Staying to the side makes it much easier to dodge.
 Don't wait for her to start the charge: move there in advance!

+Some monsters have moves that are only dangerous on one side, so favoring that side can greatly help you.

+> Example: Any Weapon vs. Rajang.
+Rajang's zigzag hops start with a hop to the right, so always circle him to your left when close!

 ### Evading